Net-Burst.Net

 2 Corinthians 11:23, 12:1 Are they servants of Christ?
 (I am out of my mind to talk like this.)
 I am more.
 I have worked much harder, been in prison more frequently, been flogged more severely, and been exposed to death again and again. . . .
 I must go on boasting. . . .

-You might long to keep suppressed within you horrific memories and/or awareness of your current emotional reaction (such as fear, pain or shame) associated with those memories.
+You might long to keep suppressed from your consciousness horrific memories and/or awareness of your current emotional reaction (such as fear, pain or shame) associated with those memories.
 Disturbingly, however, for as long as a part of you has memories and/or emotional reactions that you have no access to, you are unable to access that part of your brain in which those memories and emotions are stored.
-Of particular concern is that for people with Dissociative Identity Disorder (often called alters or insiders) have not just memories and emotions but other intellectual abilities.
+Of particular concern is that for people with Dissociative Identity Disorder, alters (sometimes called personalities or insiders) have not just memories and emotions but other intellectual abilities.
 So if you have an alter you have little interaction with, those parts of your brain that you have lost access to almost certainly hold not only memories and emotions but valuable skills and intellectual abilities.
+I have already detailed this in another webpage so you can skip this if you wish but it is worth repeating here, just in case you missed that page.

 * Musical ability